Kava culture: Fiji

 In Fiji, kava (also called "grog" or "yaqona") is drunk at all times of day in both public and private settings.
-The consumption of the drink is a form of welcome and figures in important socio-political events.
-Both sexes drink kava.
+Kava is a cornerstone of Fijian culture, playing a central role in celebrating various stages of life.
+One of its most significant cultural expressions is the Sevusevu, a traditional ceremony in which a visiting guest presents kava to the chief of the host village or tribe.
+This offering serves as both a gesture of goodwill and gratitude for the hospitality.
+In Fiji, kava is consumed by both men and women, reflecting its inclusive cultural significance.

 Futuna

 On Futuna kava drinking is used to install a new chief.

 Hawaii

 In Hawaii, at least 13 varieties of ʻawa (kava) have been used for medicinal, religious, political, cultural and social purposes by all social classes, and by both men and women.
 Although there are 13 distinct cultivars from Hawaii, there are a number of other cultivars found throughout the islands brought in from other locations in Oceania.

 New Zealand

-When used traditionally, kava is regulated as a food under the Food Standards Code.
+When used traditionally, kava is regulated as a food under the Australia New Zealand Food Standards Code.
 Kava may also be used as an herbal remedy, where it is currently regulated by the Dietary Supplements Regulations.
+In 2023, the Code was amended to significantly reduce the legal ability of Kava in Australia; however, the New Zealand government decided not to adopt the amendment, on the grounds that doing so interfered with the cultural rights of Pasifika peoples.

 Only traditionally consumed forms and parts of the kava plant (i.e., pure roots of the kava plant, water extractions prepared from these roots) can legally be sold as food or dietary supplements in New Zealand.
-The aerial parts of the plant (growing up and out of the ground), unlike the roots, contain relatively small amounts of kavalactones; instead, they contain a mildly toxic alkaloid pipermethysticine).
+The aerial parts of the plant (growing up and out of the ground), unlike the roots, contain relatively small amounts of kavalactones; instead, they contain a mildly toxic alkaloid (pipermethysticine).